 Each accounting period, we evaluate the valuation and classification of inventories including the need for potential adjustments to inventory-related reserves, which also include significant estimates by management, on a period-by-period basis.
-See Note 2 to our consolidated financial statements in Item 8, "Financial Statements and Supplementary Data," of this Annual Report on Form 10-K under the Inventories caption for a further description of our inventories accounting policy and see Note 5 to our consolidated financial statements in Item 8, "Financial Statements and Supplementary Data," of this Annual Report on Form 10-K under the B, "Financial Statements and Supplementary Data," of this Annual Report on Form 10-K for more detailed information relating to our accounting for inventory-related reserves.
+See Note 2 to our consolidated financial statements in Item 8, "Financial Statements and Supplementary Data," of this Annual Report on Form 10-K under the Inventories caption for a further description of our inventories accounting policy and see Note 5 to our consolidated financial statements in Item 8, "Financial Statements and Supplementary Data," of this Annual Report on Form 10-K for more detailed information relating to our accounting for inventory-related reserves.